 As the years go on, and the digital world develops, YouTube’s content and audience continue to broaden.
 From influencers to musicians, comedians to vloggers, YouTube provides a creative platform for anyone and everyone to be a part of.
 It also allows content creators to connect with much larger audiences than other social channels.
 Figures such as David Dorbick, Jenna Marbles, and Jeffery Star have around 20 million subscribers who engage in their content from all corners of the world.
 Additional to the fame is commercial interest from brands, creative agencies, and marketers who aim to capitalise on the popularity of these YouTube celebs.

 And while David, Jenna, and Jeffrey are raking in the dosh, there is also a collection of Kiwi content creators that are using YouTube as a platform to air their views and express their creativity.

-Collectively, the top 10 Kiwi-based YouTube channels have over four million subscribers and, although that obviously also includes an international audience, this number is impressive given that New Zealand, as starting base, only has a population of around 4.5 million people.
+Collectively, the top 10 Kiwi-based YouTube channels have more than 20 million subscribers and, although that obviously also includes an international audience, this number is impressive given that New Zealand, as a starting base, only has a population of almost five million people.

 Originally from Palmerston North and now living in Auckland, Shannon Harris vlogs about makeup, fashion, hairstyles, even her boob-job.
 She’s now a YouTube partner and makes a fulltime living off the gig.
-She was recently whisked away by Contiki to participate in its YouTube vlogger roadtrip, and her subscriber base has since grown by about 200,000 people.
+In 2012 the YouTuber launched her very own beauty line xoBeauty and in 2017, was named as number five on Forbes’ top global beauty influencers.